NVIDIA/bionemo-framework/sub-packages/bionemo-scdl/README.md

-# Bionemo-scdl: Single Cell Data Loading for Scalable Training of Single Cell Foundation Models.
+# BioNemo-SCDL: Single Cell Data Loading for Scalable Training of Single Cell Foundation Models.

 ## Package Overview

-Bionemo-scdl provides an independent pytorch-compatible dataset class for single cell data with a consistent API.
-Bionemo-scdl is developed and maintained by NVIDIA.
+BioNemo-SCDL provides an independent pytorch-compatible dataset class for single cell data with a consistent API.
+BioNemo-SCDL is developed and maintained by NVIDIA.
 This package can be run independently from bionemo.
 It improves upon simple AnnData-based dataset classes in the following ways:

 - A consistent API across input formats that is promised to be consistent across package versions.
 - Improved performance when loading large datasets.
-It allows for loading and fast itteration of large datasets.
+It allows for loading and fast iteration of large datasets.
 - Ability to use datasets that are much, much larger than memory.
-This is due to the fact that the datasets are stored in a numpy memory-mapped format.
+This is because the datasets are stored in a numpy memory-mapped format.
-- Additionally, conversion of large (significantly larger than memory) anndata files into the SCDL format.
+- Additionally, conversion of large (significantly larger than memory) AnnData files into the SCDL format.
 - [Future] Full support for ragged arrays (i.e., datasets with different feature counts; currently only a subset of the API functionality is supported for ragged arrays).
 - [Future] Support for improved compression.

-Bionemo-scdl's API resembles that of AnnData, so code changes are minimal.
+BioNemo-SCDL's API resembles that of AnnData, so code changes are minimal.
 In most places a simple swap from an attribute to a function is sufficient (i.e., swapping `data.n_obs` for `data.number_of_rows()`).

 ## Installation